jamesoliver1981/Kaggle_Santander_ProdRec/README.md

 Essentially what I am doing here is taking a month (March 2016) as my training base, and then adding in what changed in the following month.
 This is then my basic training set.

-Whilst I'm here, I identify exactly what has been changed (ie which products have been purchased) to see if there is a majority to focus on, which might help to identify next steps for feature selection.
+Whilst I'm here, I identify exactly what has been changed from one to the other (ie which customers have changed their products from March to April) to see if there is a majority to focus on, which might help to identify next steps for feature selection.

+The below is a which shows how many customers made a change from March to Aril 2016.

 <img src="Images/SummaryChangedStatus.png" alt="hi" class="inline"/>
 /dataprep/dataprep_test.R is a replication of this for the test data set.
 Again all data is provided in the /data folder.